Nabas, Aklan: Language

 The residents of Nabas speaks Nabasnon, a variant of Karay-a and quite similar to Onhan Language of the islands of Hambil and Southern Tablas in Romblon Province.
 The eastern half of the municipality has the accent influenced and similar to Karay-a, spoken by the neighboring Antiqueños particularly the people from the towns Libertad, Pandan, and Sebaste of Antique.
 Those in the western half speak similar to the dialect currently regarded as Malaynon with softer intonation.
-Aklanon, Hiligaynon, and Tagalog are also used as regional languages.
+Aklanon, Hiligaynon, and Tagalog are also widely used.